-The results are set out in the Statements of Comprehensive Income.
-The total comprehensive loss attributable to the equity holders of the Company for the year was £259,694 (2020: £158,612).
+The results are set out in the Statements of Comprehensive Income on page 19.
+The total comprehensive loss attributable to the equity holders of the Company for the year was £444,287(2022: $\pounds 259,694$).

 The Company paid no distribution or dividends during the year.